ams-tech/foss-chat/README.md

 * Open `.../site/src/config.js` and set the `config.domains.api` variable to your cloud api devopment URL from above
 * Start the application using `npm start` (TODO: replace this with whatever's appropriate for Vue.js)

+### Destroy your Development Instance

+Destroy the development instance by executing `serverless remove`.

 ### Create a Production Deployment

 **TBD**